myConsciousness/myConsciousness/README.md

 > If you’re interested in astronomy, then this feed is what you need to subscribe

 https://bsky.app/profile/did:plc:jcoy7v3a2t4rcfdh6i4kza25/feed/astro

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-01T01:22:52.336Z
->
-> Don’t care.
-They just lost the opportunity to see your wonderful post.

----
 <!-- MY-BSKY_TIMELINE:END -->